Lbuell/Serveall-Web-Server-gem/README.md

     gem 'serveall'

-    create a file that requires the gem and then run `ruby example.rb port dir`
+    create an example.rb file that requires the gem and then run `ruby example.rb port dir`

 And then execute: